-Czech Technical University in Prague, Faculty of Electrical Engineering, Prague, Czech Republic, e-mail: rhudec@asu.cas.cz
+Czech Technical University in Prague, Faculty of Electrical Engineering, Prague, Czech Republic e-mail: rhudec@asu.cas.cz

 Abstract.
-The results of investigations of cataclysmic variables and blazars with the ESA INTEGRAL satellite are briefly presented and discussed.
-It is evident that the satellite serves as an efficient tool to study some of these objects, e.g. cataclysmic variables containing a magnetic white dwarf and blazars in outbursts.
+The results of investigations of cataclysmic variables with the ESA INTEGRAL satellite are briefly presented and discussed.
+It is evident that the satellite serves as an efficient tool to study some of these objects, e.g. cataclysmic variables containing a magnetic white dwarf.

 Key words.
-High-energy sources - Stars: Cataclysmic Variables - Satellites: INTEGRAL - blazars
+High-energy sources - Stars: Cataclysmic Variables - Satellites: INTEGRAL